Recordings of the SSH Network Webinar Series

 List of recordings

-- 'Transformative Conversations' hosted in collaboration with the Transformative Change Network at the Include Centre, University of Oslo, in spring 2023:
+- 'Transformative Conversations' hosted in collaboration with the Transformative Change Network at the Include Centre, University of Oslo, in spring 2023, hosted by Håkon B. Stokland and Karen O'Brian:

 - Transforming environmental science for transformative change.
 Why are we not making (more) progress?